 Moffitt said he’s looking forward to seeing the blend of music and styles at the festival.
 All of the sounds fit with the Roots Retreat theme.

 “It all has roots somewhere,” he said.
 “It’ll be perfect.
 I have no doubts that all the styles will blend perfectly together.”

 Listen and learn

-In addition to listening to music, festivalgoers will have a chance to participate as well.
-In the morning on Saturday and Sunday, Music on the Mountains will provide free music clinics for children, with instruments and singing.
+In addition to listening to music, festival-goers will have a chance to participate.
+In the morning on Saturday, Aug.
+24, and Sunday, Aug.
+25, Music on the Mountains will provide free music clinics for children, with instruments and singing.
 For the adults, guitar workshop classes will allow attendees to chat with local musicians about every aspect of music, from technicalities of playing an instrument to how to manage show business.
 Guitars are encouraged but not required.